 Years ago, when I first met my husband and even after my second baby, I didn’t think a lot about saving money.
 In fact I simply went day by day.
 I decided what was for dinner and I bought what we needed to make that meal.
 Never thinking to look at the cost of what I was buying.
-I simply went off what I knew how to make. (which at that point was very limited) as I look back now and ask myself “What were you thinking?”
+I simply went off what I knew how to make. (which at that point was very limited) As I look back now and ask myself “What were you thinking?”
 I could have been saving so much money all those years.
 I want to share with you Five Steps To Trim The Fat Off Your Grocery Budget.

 So here is what I have learned over the past several years:

-Five Steps To Trip The Fat Off Your Grocery Budget
+Five Steps To Trip The Fat Off Your

 Find Out What You Are Spending:

 Take ten to fifteen minutes out of your time to really sit down and look at what meals you make most often.
-Write down everything you have to buy to make those meals and write down the regular price of each item.
+Write down everything you have to buy to make those meals and figure out the regular price of each item.
 Then look over your list and add everything up.
 This allows you to see where you are spending the most money and opens your eyes to how much your are really spending for each meal.
 You may even find that some of your meals are costing you three or four times the amount as other meals on your list.
 This helps you see just how much money you could be spending if you changed your cooking habits.

 Every family is different, we all have different meals we know how to make, children who are picky or who have special diets.
-So there is no perfect “Grocery Budget” that fits everyone.
+So there is no “perfect” grocery budget that fits everyone.
 However, there is always something you can do to reduce your spending.
 Once you get an idea on how much you are spending you can then look at how to cut that amount down.

 I am not at all saying you need to go crazy and plan all your meals for a month at a time.
 I am saying take ten to fifteen minutes out of the week to plan maybe 5-7 meals for that week.
 Then STICK TO IT!